-This article talks about steps to configure reports for Azure Backup using Recovery Services vault, and to access these reports using Power BI.
-After performing these steps, you can directly go to Power BI to view all the reports, customize and create reports.
+This article shows steps to follow to configure reports for Azure Backup by using a Recovery Services vault.
+It also shows how to access reports by using Power BI.
+After you finish these steps, you can go directly to Power BI to view, customize, and create reports.

-- Azure Backup reports are supported for Azure virtual machine backup and file/folder backup to cloud using Azure Recovery Services Agent.
+- Azure Backup reports are supported for Azure virtual machine backup and file and folder backup to the cloud by using the Azure Recovery Services Agent.

-- Reports for Azure SQL, DPM and Azure Backup Server are not supported at this time.
+- Reports for Azure SQL Database, Azure File Shares, Data Protection Manager, and Azure Backup server aren't supported at this time.

-- You can view reports across vaults and across subscriptions, if same storage account is configured for each of the vaults.
-Storage account selected should be in the same region as recovery services vault.
+- You can view reports across vaults and subscriptions, if the same storage account is configured for each of the vaults.
+The storage account selected must be in the same region as the Recovery Services vault.

 - The frequency of scheduled refresh for the reports is 24 hours in Power BI.
-You can also perform an ad-hoc refresh of the reports in Power BI, in which case latest data in customer storage account is used for rendering reports.
+You also can perform an ad-hoc refresh of the reports in Power BI.
+In this case, the latest data in the customer storage account is used to render reports.

 - Create an Azure storage account to configure it for reports.
-This storage account is used for storing reports related data.
+This storage account is used to store reports-related data.

-- Create a Power BI account to view, customize, and create your own reports using Power BI portal.
+- Create a Power BI account to view, customize, and create your own reports by using the Power BI portal.

-- Register the resource provider Microsoft.insights if not registered already, with the subscription of storage account and also with the subscription of Recovery Services vault to enable reporting data to flow to the storage account.
-To do the same, you must go to Azure portal > Subscription > Resource providers and check for this provider to register it.
+- Register the resource provider Microsoft.insights, if it's not registered already.
+Use the subscriptions for the storage account and the Recovery Services vault so that reporting data can flow to the storage account.
+To do this step, go to the Azure portal, select Subscription > Resource providers, and check for this provider to register it.

 Configure storage account for reports

-Use the following steps to configure the storage account for recovery services vault using Azure portal.
-This is a one-time configuration and once storage account is configured, you can go to Power BI directly to view content pack and leverage reports.
+Follow these steps to configure the storage account for a Recovery Services vault by using the Azure portal.
+This is a one-time configuration.
+After the storage account is configured, you can go directly to Power BI to view the content pack and use reports.

-If you already have a Recovery Services vault open, proceed to next step.
-If you do not have a Recovery Services vault open, but are in the Azure portal, click All services.
+If you already have a Recovery Services vault open, go to the next step.
+If you don't have a Recovery Services vault open, in the Azure portal, select All services.

-- In the list of resources, type Recovery Services.
+- In the list of resources, enter Recovery Services.

 As you begin typing, the list filters based on your input.
-When you see Recovery Services vaults, click it.
+When you see Recovery Services vaults, select it.